Sohna: Infrastructure

+The Haryana government has drawn up a South Gurgaon Master Plan 2031, which will regulate housing.
+Western Dedicated Freight Corridor Passes through Sohna in Nuh District.

 Real estate development

 A master plan for the town was introduced in 2012.
 Divided into 38 sectors, the plan covers residential, commercial, institutional, industrial, transport, communications, utilities, public and semi-public use, open spaces and agricultural and conservation zones.